WDI-101/getting-started/README.md

 ## Step 5: Turn in this assignment on Populi

-To turn in this assignment, take a single screenshot that shows all of the following:
+To turn in this assignment, take a screenshot(s) that shows all of the following:
 * VSCode running
 * Slack running
 * A webpage displaying your GitHub account
 * Running Terminal(Mac)/Cmder (Windows)

-Turn this screenshot in at the Populi assignment labelled "Getting Started".
+Turn this screenshot(s) in at the Populi assignment labelled "Getting Started".